What Happens on a Cruise, Stays on the Cruise - Part 1

 In a deliberate attempt to evade the queues at check-in, Lemara chose to board the cruise ship just inside closing time.

-She had made her way to Fort Lauderdale cruise port, checked in, boarded the cruise ship and was making her way to the lifts, when a voice from behind, greeted, 'I see we've cross paths again!'
+She had made her way to Fort Lauderdale cruise port, checked in, boarded the cruise ship and was making her way to the lifts, when a voice from behind, greeted, 'I see we've crossed paths again!'

-Thinking there was no way the address veiled in an American accent could be aimed at her, Lemara continued walking.
+Thinking there was no way the address veiled in the American accent could be aimed at her, Lemara continued walking.
 Nonetheless, she took an inconsequential glance backwards and found herself halting dead in her tracks.
-It was none other than her Thom Browne clad guest from breakfast.
+It was none other than her Thom Browne clad character from breakfast.
 Inexplicable, but once more, a smile emanated from her face as if she was glad to see him.
 And she was, she just wasn't sure why.
-He looked to be about five feet, eleven inches, dark hair, (he at least ticked two boxes) not bad looking but not overly gorgeous either.
+He looked to be about five feet, eleven inches, dark wavy hair, (he at least ticked two boxes) not bad looking but not overly gorgeous either.
 Enough to entice her interest, gosh he even made arm candy status.

 'It must be fate,' he said with a smile as he caught up with her.